Romel4321/OdinProject1-YouTube/README.md

 - The project was not prepared for mobile use and no mobile queries were used.

-- The main areas of the project can be divided as follows
+- The main areas of the project can be divided as follows:

   ###### Navigation Section
 The navigation Section included the logo, the search bar and varius functional buttons

-  ##### Main View Pane
+  ###### Main View Pane
-  which was subdivided into two separate grids
+  It was subdivided into two separate grids
 Right grid
 Left grid

   ###### Left Greed
-It comprised the main image.
-The main subscriber information and viewer
+It comprised the main image, the main subscriber information and viewer

   ###### Right grid
-It comprised of the video thumbnails.
+It comprised the video thumbnails.

 ## Built With